 (iii) Alternative to Interest Amount.
 The provisions of Paragraph 6(d)(ii) will apply except as modified below.

-(A) If the provisions of Paragraph 6(c) do not apply to a party as a result of a Credit Rating Event described in Paragraph 13(g)(ii), the provisions of Paragraphs 6(d)(i) and 6(d)(ii) will not apply, Posted Collateral consisting of [Government Obligations][Treasury Bills, Treasury Notes or Treasury Bonds], if any, including all Distributions with respect to such Posted Collateral, shall be maintained in the Collateral Account by the Qualified Institution pursuant to Section 13(g)(ii), and the investment of the Posted Collateral consisting of Cash shall be governed in accordance with the following provisions:
+(A) If the provisions of Paragraph 6(c) do not apply to a party as a result of [a Credit Rating Event described in Paragraph 13(g)(ii) ][the provisions of Paragraphs 13(g)(i) or 13(g)(ii)(a)], the provisions of Paragraphs 6(d)(i) and 6(d)(ii) will not apply, Posted Collateral consisting of Government Obligations, if any, including all Distributions with respect to such Posted Collateral, shall be maintained in the Collateral Account by the Qualified Institution pursuant to Paragraph 13(g)(ii), and the investment of the Posted Collateral consisting of Cash shall be governed in accordance with the following provisions:

 The Qualified Institution holding the Posted Collateral will invest and reinvest or procure the investment and reinvestment of the Posted Collateral in accordance with the written instructions of the Pledgor, subject to the approval of such instructions by the Secured Party (which approval shall not be unreasonably withheld), provided that the Secured Party shall not be required to so invest or reinvest or procure such investment or reinvestment if an Event of Default or Potential Event of Default or Specified Condition with respect to the Pledgor shall have occurred and be continuing.
 The Secured Party shall have no responsibility for any losses resulting from any investment or reinvestment effected in accordance with the Pledgor’s instructions.

-For purposes of Section 5(a)(iii) of this Agreement, failure by a party to comply with any of the obligations under this Section 13(h)(iii)(A) will constitute an Event of Default with respect to such party if the failure continues for two (2) Local Business Days after notice of the failure is given to that party.
+For purposes of Section 5(a)(iii) of this Agreement, failure by a party to comply with any of the obligations under this Paragraph 13(h)(iii)(A) will constitute an Event of Default with respect to such party if the failure continues for two (2) Local Business Days after notice of the failure is given to that party.

-(B) If Transfer of an Interest Amount (or any portion thereof) to a Pledgor on any day would result in, or increase, a Delivery Amount (treating the day as a Valuation Day, as provided in Paragraph 6(d)(ii)) but the Pledgor would nonetheless have no obligation to make a Transfer pursuant to Paragraph 3(a) on that day if it were a Valuation Day (because the Delivery Amount is lower than the Pledgor’s Minimum Transfer Amount or otherwise), the Secured Party will be required to Transfer that Interest Amount (or portion thereof) to the Pledgor, notwithstanding anything to the contrary in Paragraph 6(d)(ii).
+(B) If Transfer of an Interest Amount (or any portion thereof) to a Pledgor on any day would result in, or increase, a Delivery Amount (treating the day as a Valuation Date, as provided in Paragraph 6(d)(ii)) but the Pledgor would nonetheless have no obligation to make a Transfer pursuant to Paragraph 3(a) on that day if it were a Valuation Date (because the Delivery Amount is lower than the Pledgor’s Minimum Transfer Amount or otherwise), the Secured Party will be required to Transfer that Interest Amount (or portion thereof) to the Pledgor, notwithstanding anything to the contrary in Paragraph 6(d)(ii).

 (i) Additional Representation(s) and Covenants.